Shadox-0495/excel-music-player/README.md

 <br />

 # Warning
-You can modify the data in either sheet but don't remove the filters in the Songs sheet.
+You can modify the data in either sheet but don't remove the filters in the Songs sheet, it can cause issue with the code.